xoss-io/e2evc/07_principles.md

 # Principles

+We believe that one day IT infrastructure will become commodity.
+To achieve this we follow these principles:

 ## Everything that can be standardized will be standardized

 We belive that the only action to make infrastructure deployments and infrastructure services a commodity is to standardize as much as possible.